Chewt/chessterm/README.md

 a prompt.
 You can type
 `: exit`
 to exit the program,
+`: fen`
+to print the current position's FEN to the screen
 `: status`
 to view the current board information, or you can type a move in SAN notation to make a move.